tonghuikang/blog/_posts/2025-10-10-introduction-to-pytorch.md

 layout: post
 title: Introduction to PyTorch
 ---
-These is some quick revision notes on PyTorch
+These are some quick revision notes on PyTorch

 A simple PyTorch model could look like this